8 Top Tips To Enjoy The Holidays And Stay Fit For Christmas Without Undoing All Your Hard Work.

 Firstly you have the “fuck it” person.
 The f*ck it person could not give a shit about consuming a few extra calories on Christmas Day.
 They feel like they’ve earned this.
 And goddamn it, they’re going to enjoy it!

 Next up you have the semi-fuck it person.
 The semi-fuck it wants to enjoy themselves, but would feel guilty about a complete blow out.
-So they’re approach is to “fuck it” but with control… Let’s call this the “controlled fuck it.”
+So their approach is to “fuck it” but with control… Let’s call this the “controlled fuck it.”

 So the question is, which one are you?